Yes, wecashanycar is licensed under DED in the UAE and authorised to conduct online sales agreements by the Roads and Transport Authority.

 The Lexus GX

-The Lexus GX is a rare luxury midsize SUV mainly because of its superb off-road abilities.
+The Lexus GX is a rare luxury mid-size SUV with superb off-road abilities.
 Debuted in 2002, this car can tackle any rough terrain like a proper off-roader.
-Although the base model of the Lexus GX does not come with the luxurious and sophisticated interior spotted in the RX and other Lexus models, you can always upgrades to fit your comfort preferences.
-The GX also lacks fuel economy features that other marques in its category have tried to offer.
+Although the base model of the Lexus GX does not come with the luxurious and sophisticated interior that models like the RX and other Lexus models have, you can always include upgrades to fit your comfort preferences.
+The GX also lacks fuel economy features that other marques in its category have offered r.
 That said, if you frequently traverse bad roads and need a mid-size luxury SUV that can handle bad terrains like a truck, then the Lexus GX should be your pick.